radar/by_star/README.markdown

 ## By Week

 Week numbering starts at 0.
+The beginning of a week is Monday, 12am.

 To find records from the current week: